Your end of financial year checklist

 If you're making child support payments or providing any related benefits, calculate the total you have paid during this financial year.
 Depending on your circumstances, these costs may be used to reduce your adjusted taxable income.
 Your adjusted taxable income is used to calculate your entitlement to a range of Government concessions.

 - Make an after-tax contribution

 Annual caps apply for after-tax ("non-concessional") super contributions and can vary dependent on your super balance.
 There is also a 'bring-forward' rule to be aware of.
-Super is complex for talk to our financial advice team about how you can make the most of the caps and still play by the rules.
+Super is complex so talk to our financial advice team about how you can make the most of the caps and still play by the rules.

 - Start salary sacrificing or making personal tax-deductible contributions

 Take advantage of the pre-tax ("concessional") contributions cap by salary sacrificing part of your income into super.
-Even if you don't reach your cap before 30 June, salary sacrificing might be a strategy worth considering for next financial year, so talk to our financial advisers.
+Even if you don't reach your cap before 30 June, salary sacrificing might be a strategy worth considering for next financial year, so talk to our financial advisors.
 In addition, most employees are eligible to make personal tax-deductible contributions, speak to your employer about this strategy.